kriswallsmith/Buzz/doc/client.md

 Type: integer<br>
 Default: `5`

 The maximum number of redirects to follow.
+Note that this will have no effect unless you set `'allow_redirects' => true`.

 #### proxy